 The EventBroker encountered an error posting a transactional event to either a service routine or to a stable storage queue on behalf of the caller's transaction.
 The caller's current transaction is marked abort-only.
 When this error is returned, tpurcode() contains the number of non-transactional event notifications dispatched by the EventBroker on behalf of eventname; transactional postings are not counted since their effects will be aborted upon completion of the transaction.
-Note that so long as the transaction has not timed out, further communication may be performed before aborting the transaction and that any work performed on behalf of the caller's transaction will be aborted upon transaction completion (that is, for subsequent communication to have any lasting effect, it should be done with TPNOTRAN set).
+Note that so long as the transaction and that any work performed on behalf of the caller's transaction will be aborted upon transaction (that is, for subsequent communication to have any lasting effect, it should be done with TPNOTRAN set).